fransImanuel/dipay-test/README.md

   docker run --name dipay-test -e MONGO_URI="mongodb://localhost:27017/" -p 8080:8080 fransimanuel99/dipay-test
 ```

-Make sure you have mongodb URI included when running the program or docker image
+Make sure you have mongodb URI included when running the program or docker image.

-and dont forget to use exported thunder client api to do the test ( link above )
+and dont forget to use exported thunder client api to do the test ( link above ).

+You can visit my dockerhub repository here https://hub.docker.com/r/fransimanuel99/dipay-test

 ## Appendix